-e Outcome: After the completion of the course, students e able to Domain C or P or A Level CO1 Apply orthogonal transformation to reduce quadratic form to canonical forms.
-Cognitive Remembering Applying CO2 Apply power series to tests the convergence of the sequences and series.
-Half range Fourier sine and cosine series.
-Cognitive Psychomotor Applying Remembering Guided Response CO3 Find the derivative of composite functions and implicit functions.
-Euler's theorem and Jacobian.
-Cognitive Psychomotor Remembering Guided Response CO4 Explain the functions of two variables by Taylor's expansion, by finding maxima and minima with and without constraints using Lagrangian Method.
-Directional derivatives, Gradient, Curl and Divergence.
-Cognitive Affective Remembering Understanding Receiving CO5 Apply Differential and Integral calculus to notions of Curvature and to improper integrals.
-Cognitive Applying
+Course Outcome: After the completion of the course, students will be able to

+- Apply orthogonal transformation to reduce quadratic form CO1 to canonical forms. - Apply power series to tests the convergence of the CO2 sequences and series.
+Half range Fourier sine and cosine series. - Find the derivative of composite functions and implicit CO3 functions.
+Euler's theorem and Jacobian. - Explain the functions of two variables by Taylor's CO4 expansion, by finding maxima and minima with and without Directional constraints using Lagrangian Method. derivatives, Gradient, Curl and Divergence. - Apply Differential and Integral calculus to notions of CO5 Curvature and to improper integrals.